I grew up with a ghost in my house, a feminist for a grandma, and wishing I had a buffalo for a pet. Now I’m a writer!

 The Heartbeat Drum TBD with Abrams Books for Young Readers, illustrated by Aphelandra

-The Anti-Racist Cookbook — fall 2023 with Orca Books. *I am a contributing author in this upcoming book.
+The Antiracist Kitchen: 21 Stories (and Recipes) — TBD with Orca Books. *I am a contributing author in this upcoming book.